syasini/AstroPaint/README.md

 # AstroPaint
-A python package for creating mock maps of astrophysical signals from halo catalog
+_A python package for creating mock maps of astrophysical signals from a halo catalog_

 You can install **AstroPaint** by running the following in the command line: